aklivity/zilla-docs/src/concepts/config-intro.md

 ### Guarded Routes

 A route is considered guarded if a [guard](#guards) is specified.
 Any guard can be configured, enabling different use cases when protecting data sent over a stream.
+The guard condition supersedes any other conditions and is evaluated first.

 ## Guards